RubiconConsulting/Blockgigs/README.md

 3. Make your changes and commit them.
 4. Open a pull request with a detailed description of your work.

-### Code of Conduct

-BlockGigs is committed to creating a positive, inclusive environment for all contributors and users.
-Please follow our [Code of Conduct](./CODE_OF_CONDUCT.md) when participating.

 ---

 ## License